Clovis I: Visiting the Visigoths

-Ravishing the Reguli
+Unifying the Franks

+Following the Battle of Vouillé, Clovis eliminated all his possible rivals, including the other Frankish kings who ruled alongside him.
-In 507, following Vouillé, Clovis heard about Chararic's plan to escape from his monastic prison and had him murdered.

-In the same year, Clovis convinced Prince Chlodoric to murder his father, earning him his nickname as Chlodoric the Parricide.
+Sometime after 507, Clovis heard about Chararic's plan to escape from his monastic prison and had him murdered.
+Around the same time, Clovis convinced Prince Chlodoric to murder his father Sigobert, earning him his nickname as "Chlodoric the Parricide".
 Following the murder, Clovis betrayed Chlodoric and had his envoys strike him down.

-In 509, Clovis visited his old ally, Ragnachar in Cambrai.
-Following his conversion, many of his pagan retainers had defected to Ragnachar's side, making him a political threat.
+Sometime later, Clovis visited his old ally Ragnachar in Cambrai.
+Following his conversion to Christianity in 508, many of Clovis' pagan retainers had defected to Ragnachar's side, making him a political threat.
 Ragnachar denied Clovis's entry, prompting Clovis to make a move against him.
-He bribed Ragnachar's retainers and soon, Ragnachar and his brother, Ricchar were captured and executed.
+He bribed Ragnachar's retainers and executed him alongside his brother Ricchar.

 Death

 Shortly before his death, Clovis called a synod of Gallic bishops to meet in Orléans to reform the Church and create a strong link between the Crown and the Catholic episcopate.
 This was the First Council of Orléans.
 Thirty-three bishops assisted and passed 31 decrees on the duties and obligations of individuals, the right of sanctuary, and ecclesiastical discipline.
 These decrees, equally applicable to Franks and Romans, first established equality between conquerors and conquered.

-Clovis I is traditionally said to have died on 27 November 511; however, the Liber Pontificalis suggests that he was still alive in 513, so the exact date of his death is not known.
 After his death, Clovis was laid to rest in the Abbey of St Genevieve in Paris.

 His remains were relocated to Saint Denis Basilica in the mid- to late 18th century.
 When Clovis died, his kingdom was partitioned among his four sons, Theuderic, Chlodomer, Childebert and Clotaire.
 This partition created the new political units of the Kingdoms of Rheims, Orléans, Paris and Soissons, and inaugurated a tradition that would lead to disunity lasting until the end of the Merovingian dynasty in 751.
 Clovis had been a king with no fixed capital and no central administration beyond his entourage.
 By deciding to be interred at Paris, Clovis gave the city symbolic weight.
 When his grandchildren divided royal power 50 years after his death in 511, Paris was kept as a joint property and a fixed symbol of the dynasty.

 The disunity continued under the Carolingians until, after a brief unity under Charlemagne, the Franks splintered into distinct spheres of cultural influence that coalesced around Eastern and Western centers of royal power.
 These later political, linguistic, and cultural entities became the Kingdom of France, the myriad German States, and the semi-autonomous kingdoms of Burgundy and Lotharingia.

+Personal life

+Clovis married Clotilde, Frankish noble woman, in 492 or 493.
+She gave him three sons and a daughter.
+Clovis had another son from a previous marriage or by a concubine, which was customary for Germanic kings at that time.